 Ghanaians love okra or okro stew.
 More often than not, okra stew is served alongside a slightly fermented stiff porridge known as banku, however, it can be served with anything you like.

-Okra stew looks complex, but it is so simple and delicious.
-To top it off, it is a very quick and easy dish to make.
-It's best to use fresh ingredients when making the stew, and you do not need to cook it for very long at all; there is no need to complicate it.
-Okra stew can be made in a variety of ways and even with an assortment of meats.
-We particularly love okra stew with seafood.
-Any type of seafood.
-Fish such as salmon or tilapia cooks in such a short time that you could actually create a lovely and simple meal in 15 minutes.
+Okra stew looks complex, but it is simple and delicious, and very quick to make.
+It's best to use fresh ingredients when making the stew.
+Okra stew can be made in a variety of ways and even with an assortment of meats or seafood.

-To give okra stew it's traditional flavor, the use of sustainably sourced palm fruit oil is a must.
-The combination of palm oil, fish, and tomato yields a very unique flavor that can be distinctly linked to Ghana.
-The red palm oil, rich in carotenoids, also adds vibrant color to the dish.
+To give okra stew its traditional flavor, use of sustainably sourced palm oil is a must.
+The combination of palm oil, fish, and tomato yields a unique flavor that can be distinctly linked to Ghana.
+Red palm oil, rich in carotenoids, also adds vibrant color to the dish.
 In terms of texture and consistency, this stew can be made quite runny and can appear to be more of a soup.
-If you do not particularly enjoy okra when it is too slimy make sure that when you chop it up, the pieces are not too small and the cooking time is kept to a minimum.
-As long as the okra is cooked and tender you should be fine.
+Keep cooking time to a minimum to avoid overcooking the okra, which can yield an unpleasant texture.